front-end-intermediate/session-5/readme.md

 Multiple named exports encourage code encapsulation and reuse across multiple projects.

-Functions can be internal to a module or exported:
+Functions can be internal to a module or exported.

+`test.js`:

 ```js
 export const apiKey = 'abcdef';